-After spending few days in Noumea on the main island, Lifou was the first island we visited.
-I felt in love with it, and the feeling did not fade as we got to visit more places in New Caledonia.
-Indeed, Lifou is the destination I preferred over the entire trip.
-It appeared to me wilder and simpler than Ouvea or the Isle of Pines.
-And more interesting and welcoming than the main island.
+After spending few days in Noumea on the main island, Lifou was the first island we visited in New Caledonia.
+I fell in love with the island, and the feeling did not fade as we got to visit more places in New Caledonia.
+Indeed, Lifou is the destination I preferred over our entire first trip to New Caledonia.
 There are many things to do in Lifou, and I will be back to explore it again!

 Lifou is a big island with many things to do.
 We only had three days there, and it was not enough to explore it all.
 We decided to focus our visit on the northern part.
 If there is a boat cruise while you are visiting Lifou, you can avoid the sudden crowd by escaping to the south.
 This article details things to do in Lifou during a three-day trip, and why I loved it so much.

 One of my favourite things to do in Lifou: an overnight trek with a tribe

 We spent two days on a secluded beach with young people from the Hunete tribe.

 During our first stay in New Caledonia, Lifou offered us the most interesting interaction with local residents.
 We booked a tour (email@example.com) to spend two days in nature with young people from the Hunete tribe, at the north-west of the island on the Santal Bay.

 Although the tribes have their own language, New Caledonia is part of France, and they all also speak French there.
 It makes it perfect for us to interact with locals.
 Young people would learn English at school – as French do – but the level varies (as it does in France!).

 Our guide Elisa took us for a walk in the forest to show us the different local plants and flowers they use for healing or eating.
 Some had European names or equivalent; some did not.
 I had never heard of most of them.
 I am always fascinated by how much we can get from the forest, and how little the majority of people knows about it.